• Skip to primary navigation

 • 4 cups chicken or vegetable stock

-• 1 tablespoon vinegar white wine, sherry, apple cider or any other vinegar
+• 1 tbsp vinegar white wine, sherry, apple cider or any other vinegar

 • additional salt and pepper to taste